mhlias/tholos/README.md

 ```
 - `project` should match the name of your AWS accounts without -dev/prd
 - `region` is the AWS region your project will be deployed into
-- `root-profile` is your `$HOME/.aws/credentials` profile name that can assume roles on your AWS accounts *1
 - `roam-role` is the AWS IAM role that you can assume in the project's AWS accounts *1
 - `accounts-mapping` is a hash mapping your account-dev/prd used in the project to their AWS account IDS which is needed to assume roles and get STS tokens